jborean93/TestAzureCodeOIDC/README.md

 + `AZURE_CLIENT_ID` - The client id guid of the app registration
 + `AZURE_VAULT_NAME` - The name of the Azure Key Vault the certificate is stored in
 + `AZURE_VAULT_CERT_NAME` - The name of the Azure Key Vault certificate

+The authenticode signing work is done by the [OpenAuthenticode](https://github.com/jborean93/PowerShell-OpenAuthenticode/tree/main) module.
+See [Authenticode Azure Keys](https://github.com/jborean93/PowerShell-OpenAuthenticode/blob/main/docs/en-US/about_AuthenticodeAzureKeys.md) for more information on how the module can use a key stores in an Azure Key Vault.
+It works seamlessly with the Azure OIDC login task to authenticate as a principal when retrieving a key without sharing any secrets.

+Only secret left in the whole publishing process is the PowerShell Gallery nuget token.
+Until the PSGallery supports OIDC then this is unavoidable.